lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 A failure of randomness, for example `r = 0`, reverts the overall collision and second pre-image resistance of Composite ML-DSA to that of the hash function used as `PH`, which is no worse than the security properties that Composite ML-DSA would have had without a randomizer, which is the same collision and second pre-image resistance properties that RSA, ECDSA, and HashML-DSA have.

-Introduction of the randomizer might introduce other benificial security properties, but these are outside the scope of design consideration.
+Introduction of the randomizer might introduce other beneficial security properties, but these are outside the scope of design consideration.

 ## Policy for Deprecated and Acceptable Algorithms

 Traditionally, a public key or certificate contains a single cryptographic algorithm.
 If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), the path to deprecating it through policy and removing it from operational environments is, at least is principle, straightforward.

 In the composite model this is less obvious since a PQ/T hybrid is expected to still be considered valid after the traditional component is deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.
-In general this should be managable through policy by removing OIDs for the standalone component algorithms while still allowing OIDs for composite algorithms.
+In general this should be manageable through policy by removing OIDs for the standalone component algorithms while still allowing OIDs for composite algorithms.
 However, complications may arise when the composite implementation needs to invoke the cryptographic module for a deprecated component algorithm.
 In particular, this could lead to complex Cryptographic Bills of Materials that show implementations of deprecated algorithms still present and being used.

 <!-- End of Security Considerations section -->